-With his lumbering operations in Haliburton, sawmill in Bobcaygeon, transportation company on Lake Ontario, and marketing outlets for lumber in Albany and timber in Great Britain, Boyd by 1880 was more than just a “community entrepreneur of rather narrow horizons.”
+With his lumbering operations in Haliburton, a sawmill in Bobcaygeon, transportation company on Lake Ontario, and marketing outlets for lumber in Albany and timber in Great Britain, Boyd by 1880 was more than just a “community entrepreneur of rather narrow horizons.”

 Boyd was a constant proponent for the Trent Valley canal.